 Stores up to 2 charges.

 Improved Life Tap significantly improves Gul'dan's core mechanic Life Tap.
 A 10% increase in the Mana provided by a single Tap is huge, and should keep Gul'dan well supplied without having to over-tap to stay relevant in teamfights.
-The more Health Gul'dan can save when using Life Tap not only keeps him safer during the match, but also translates to more potential Mana in the long run.
+The Health Gul'dan can save when using Life Tap not only keeps him safer during the match, but also translates to more potential Mana in the long run.
 More Mana allows Gul'dan to keep his damage output up, especially in longer trades when poking enemy Heroes over map objectives or sieging.
-This talent alone will end up saving Gul'dan thousands of Health points over the course of a match that would otherwise be lost to constantly casting Life Tap.
+This talent should only be picked if you are unable to utilize Consume Soul properly.

 5. Level 7 Talents for Gul'dan